ID

 Cross-references

-• R156 introduced the DELETE payload-returning carrier and the PK-echo-of-actually-deleted-rows semantics that R242 revises.
-Both emitter methods this Spec rewrites (buildSingleRecordIdFromReturningFetcherValue, buildSingleRecordTableFromReturningFetcherValue) were introduced there.
+• R156 introduced the DELETE payload-returning carrier and the PK-echo-of-actually-deleted-rows semantics that R242 revises. buildSingleRecordIdFromReturningFetcherValue was introduced there.
+(R287 removed the sibling buildSingleRecordTableFromReturningFetcherValue and the DELETE → @table carrier; only the Id arm survives for DELETE.)

 • R158 admitted @service-backed producers on the single-record carrier data field; R242 adds the runtime size-check at every @service producer call site emitted on a payload-returning carrier.